apex-omontgomery/Wheel-Of-Lunch-Slack-Bot/README.md

 After downloading ngrok create a temporary url on port 5000 using `ngrok http 5000` (or a similar command depending on your OS and where you saved the file)

+We now need to create a slash command endpoint and forward all events to a certain endpoint.

 We now need to tell Slack to send all events to your forwarding URL.

 Back in the Slack App console select the `Event Subscription` tab and click the enable events slider.

 Our app is listening for events at the `/event_endpoint` url, until you add more events this is only used for app verification.

+Under the `Slash Commands` tab, click the `Create New Command` button and add your `ngrokurl/lunch` entry.
+More details [here](https://api.slack.com/slash-commands#what_are_commands)